-In the next step, make the mouth move continuously as the sprite speaks.
+In thee next step, make the mouth move continuously as the sprite speaks.

-Notice that the talk costume displays for two seconds, then the costume changes to neutral for just a fraction of a second before it changes back.
+Notice that the top costume displays for two seconds, then the costume changes to neutral for just a fraction of a second before it changes back.

-This stack of code takes a little less than 2 seconds to run, which is about the length of time the speech bubble displays.
+This stack of code takes a little less than two seconds to run, which is about the length of time the speech bubble displays.

 Program the sprite to show an emotion after it finishes talking.

-From the dropdown, select a costume that shows the emotion the sprite is feeling.
+From the dropdown, select the costume that shows the emotion the sprite is feeling.